 - During class, I have students scan QR codes to pull in the musical score on their iPad rather than use their camera to take a picture of the music.

-- I created fingering activities (QR code) and students have to draw in the correct fingering for a song before they play it.
+- I created fingering activities and students have to draw in the correct fingering for a song before they play it.
 This works especially well for the slower students who say, “I can’t play it… I don’t know the notes!)
 They actually do know the notes, they just haven’t associated them with the fingering yet.
 Students complete this fingering activity anytime they are struggling and it always helps!
-This fingering activity is in contrast to writing in the note names, which I forbid! ( In a nice way, of course)
+This fingering activity is in contrast to writing in the note names.

 - Students use EduCreations on their iPad to record themselves playing the required piece.
 Sometimes, I have them work in small groups to make just one recording.
 They bring me the recording at the end of the lesson.
 If I don’t have time to hear every student’s recorded piece, they can easily pop in during their recess or lunch time and I can pass them off.